by-jp/www.byjp.me/content/notes/twitter/3639074582/index.md

 - imported
 - from-twitter
 ---
-And I still don't have my land legs, I can't walk to the toilet in a straight line\!
+And I still don't have my land legs, I can't walk to the toilet in a straight line!
 Swear it's not been this bad before